huplay/demo-LLM-zoo-java/README.md

 - `-max` - Maximum number of generated tokens (default: 25)
 - `-topK` - Number of possibilities to chose from as next token (default: 40)
 - `-calc` - Calculation only (without executing the model, it just displays the parameter size)
-- `-noExit` - The launcher will remain running to be able to open multiple models

 Example: